UKHSA-Internal/coronavirus-dashboard-metadata/modals/compliance.md

 It is also not possible to meet some other requirements of official statistics.
 For example, we cannot:

-* pre-announce the release time of data (usually 4pm every Thursday, except at weekends from 21 February 2022) via the release calendar
+* pre-announce the release time of data (usually 4pm every Thursday) via the release calendar
 * restrict early access to the data to a small number of people, although access to the weekly update in its final form is limited to the dashboard team

 We have therefore voluntarily applied the [Code of Practice for Statistics](https://code.statisticsauthority.gov.uk/the-code/) as follows: